i2bc/SURFMAP/README.md

 All those requirements (including APBS) are fullfilled in a [pre-built Docker image](#Use-of-the-pre-built-docker-image-of-SURFMAP) that we recommend the user to use.
 If you don't want to use Docker, SURFMAP can be installed locally on your computer.
 See below the requirements for each case.

-**Note**.
-Please note that you will still need to install the SURFMAP package on your machine to use the pre-built Docker image.
-The reason is that we have managed the CLI usage so that it is called in exactly the same way wether you use SURFMAP from a local install or through its Docker image.
-Concretely, when using the Docker image, you will not have to deal with volumes binding; all you'll have to do is simply add the `--docker` option in your command.

 ### Requirements

 <details>